Skip to content

 • Any exceptions swallowed will still be reported via the on_exception handler

 This is primarily useful in an after block, e.g. trigger notifications after an action has been taken.
-If the notification fails to send you DO want to log the failure somewhere to investigate, but since the core action has already been taken often you do not want to fail and roll back.
+If the notification fails to send you DO want to log the failure somewhere to investigate, but since the core action has already been taken often you do not want to fail.

 Example: